 What are the risks?

-It is difficult to answer that as there are no research studies which looked at the incidence of infection in cats who ate houseflies and it would be difficult to study in a home situation because cats are exposed to pathogens in many other ways, not just houseflies.
+It is difficult to answer that as there are no research studies that looked at the incidence of infection in cats who ate houseflies and it would be difficult to study in a home situation because cats are exposed to pathogens in many other ways, not just houseflies.

 My four cats chase houseflies, I don’t like it, but I wouldn’t rush them off to the vet if they ate one.
 I do my best to keep flies out of the house to prevent the cats from eating them.